Olga Fialka

-Olga Fialka (1848-1930) was an Austria-Hungarian artist and matriarch of the Ferenczy family of artists.
+Olga Fialka (19 April 1848 – 17 December 1930) was an Austrian-Czech artist and matriarch of the Ferenczy family of artists.

 Biography

-Olga Fialka was born on 19 April 1848 in Theresienstadt.
+Olga Fialka was born on 19 April 1848 in Theresienstadt, Bohemia, Austrian Empire (now Terezín, Czech Republic).
 She studied painting under Jan Matejko in Kraków.
 She went on to study under August Eisenmenger in Vienna.
 She created paintings and book illustrations.
-Around 1884 she married Károly Ferenczy with whom she had three children.
+Around 1884, she married Károly Ferenczy with whom she had three children.
 Fialka turned her attention away from art and focused on raising her children.
-The couple's first child Valér Ferenczy (1885-1954) became a painter and printmaker.
+The couple's first child Valér Ferenczy (1885–1954) became a painter and printmaker.
 In 1890 their twins were born.
-Béni Ferenczy (1890–1967) became a sculptor and Noémi Ferenczy (1890-1957) became a textile artist.
+Béni Ferenczy (1890–1967) became a sculptor and Noémi Ferenczy (1890–1957) became a textile artist.

 Fialka died on 17 December 1930 in Baia Mare, Romania.